 Curly Dock Control

-Curly dock (Rumex crispus) is a perennial native to Europe, Asia and parts of Africa.
+Curly dock (Rumex crispus) is a perennial native to Europe, Asia, and parts of Africa.
 In its native range, different parts of curly dock are used as food and/or medicine.
-However, outside
+However, outside of this range it can be a problematic, aggressive weed.

 Also known as sour dock, yellow dock, and narrowleaf dock, one reason controlling curly dock weeds is so hard is because plants may bloom and produce seeds twice a year.
 Each time, they may produce hundreds to thousands of seeds which are carried on wind or water.
 These seeds can then lie dormant in the soil for 50 years or more, before germinating.